Estonian Singing Heritage

 Seto Leelo

 Uma Pido is a Võro-language song and folk festival.
-Next festival will be held in Intsikurmu, Põlva on the 1st of June 2024
+The last festival was held in Intsikurmu, Põlva on the 1st of June 2024

 Estonian Traditional Music Centre